-Preparing for big international conferences where you will present your research can present a very daunting quest for most people.
+Preparing for big international conferences where you will present your research can present a daunting quest for most people.
 This is why I decided to practice more than I usually would.
-For my first international conference by hosting a webinar with the same presentation I planned to use at the conference.
-I conducted this research with my colleague Nevena Marković and the main topic revolved around teaching young learners English using the CLIL approach, while also seamlessly using the benefits of the CLIL approach to develop their 21st-century skills.
+For my first international conference, by hosting a webinar with the same presentation, I planned to use at the conference.
+I conducted this research with my colleague Nevena Marković and the main topic revolved around teaching young learners English using the CLIL approach while also seamlessly using the benefits of the CLIL approach to developing their 21st-century skills.

 Teaching young learners English following the CLIL methodology has many benefits.
-Join this webinar presentation about theme-based instruction, 21st-century skills and why is it important to integrate content into language learning in the critical age of development and cross-curricular teaching.
-Along with a theme-based unit which will be analyzed and used as a practical example for the CLIL methodology.
+Join this webinar presentation about theme-based instruction, 21st-century skills, and why it is important to integrate content into language learning in the critical age of development and cross-curricular teaching, along with a theme-based unit that will be analyzed and used as a practical example for the CLIL methodology.

 I will go through the major questions of this webinar and our research through questions and short bullet point-answers.
 For more details, watch the webinar recording, or read our research paper.

 The framework of innovative education in our paper consists of: